NH Project Learning Tree provides educational opportunities to enhance youth understanding, appreciation, and love for the natural world.

 - Because Kids Grow in Nature.
 Nearly 30 years before Richard Louv’s groundbreaking work Last Child in the Woods identified nature-deficit disorder as a growing problem among American youth, Project Learning Tree was integrating environmental education into schools around the country.

 - Teaching Children How to Think Not What to Think.
 Issues are complex and leaders capable of identifying real solutions are tolerant of diverse viewpoints.
 Project Learning Tree teaches children how to investigate, ask questions and analyze information and draw their own conclusions.

-Project Learning Tree® is the environmental education program of the American Forest Foundation and sponsored in New Hampshire by NH Project Learning Tree, an independent 501(c)3 organization.
+Project Learning Tree® is the environmental education program of the Sustainable Forestry Initiative n and sponsored in New Hampshire by NH Project Learning Tree, an independent 501(c)3 organization.